andriniaina/andriniaina.github.io/cannes_vacation_rental/src/content/homepage/03-about-the-apartment.md

 ##### The apartment
 -->

-Our apartment is ideally located in a calm neighbourhood in the heart of Cannes city center, within 2min walk from high speed train 🚄 station and bus shuttle station to airport ✈, within 6min walk of the Festival Palace 💃🎬, beaches ⛱, the Casino, rue Meynadier 👁‍🗨, rue d'Antibes 💶🛒, Forville market and the old sea port 🚢.
+Our apartment is ideally located in a calm neighbourhood in the heart of Cannes city center, within 2min walk from high speed train station and bus shuttle station to airport, within 6min walk of the Festival Palace and beaches, the Casino, rue Meynadier, Forville market and the old sea port.

 Whether you are in Cannes for professional reasons or for your holidays, the cozy apartment will satisfy you.
 It is decorated in a modern and elegant style, and offers all amenities you need for a comfortable vacation or relaxed work environment on the Côte d'Azur.